kayahr/wastelib/doc/combat.md

 # Wasteland Combat

-This document describes the combat system as it is currently reconstructed from the original game data.
+This document describes the combat system as it is currently reconstructed from reverse engineering of the original assembly code and game data.
+It is therefore not guaranteed to be perfect and may still contain mistakes.

 <!--
 RE anchors for future work: